09 Jul Impact of Polycystic Ovary Syndrome (POCS) on Mental Health and Well-being of Women?

 How has PCOS been found to impact Body Image?

 Clinical research has shown that generally women living with PCOS tend to have increased body dissatisfaction compared to those without PCOS.
-Furthermore, several studies have indicated that the odds of having an eating disorder was higher in women with PCOS than in controls.
+Furthermore, several studies have indicated that the odds of having an eating disorder were higher in women with PCOS than in controls.

-Unfortunately for people who experience PCOS it can mean that they have a higher predisposition to weight gain particularly around their mid-section due to the excess androgens, testosterone, and increased insulin resistance.
+Unfortunately for people who experience PCOS, it can mean that they have a higher predisposition to weight gain particularly around their mid-section due to the excess androgens, testosterone, and increased insulin resistance.
 This can lead women to experience increased body dissatisfaction.

 What we know about eating disorders and how they develop is if one suffers from increased body dissatisfaction it can make them more susceptible to wanting to lose weight and dieting which we know is a risk factor for developing an eating disorder.
-It can also make them more preoccupied with their weight and shape, so it might make them more susceptible to checking behaviours- such as frequent weighing, repetitive checking of body parts in the mirror, comparisons to others bodies or avoidant behaviours such as wearing loose clothing, feeling embarrassed to show parts of their bodies and so forth.
-On top of all of this, it is often recommended by health professionals who often lack the insight into the complexity of PCOS to ‘just lose weight’ to ‘fix’ their PCOS.
+It can also make them more preoccupied with their weight and shape, so it might make them more susceptible to checking behaviours- such as frequent weighing, repetitive checking of body parts in the mirror, comparisons to others’ bodies or avoidant behaviours such as wearing loose clothing, feeling embarrassed to show parts of their bodies and so forth.
+On top of all of this, it is often recommended by health professionals who often lack insight into the complexity of PCOS to ‘just lose weight’ to ‘fix’ their PCOS.
 This can be really debilitating and tormenting for one who suffers from PCOS and body dissatisfaction.